homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/CONTRIBUTING.md

 - Click dropdown under 'Use workflow from'.
 - Click 'Tags' and select the appropriate tag.

-Note that a release workflow will produce an error if you try to re-publish the same version again.
+Note: Release workflows will produce an error if you try to re-publish the same version to npm again.
 You can release each version only twice – once as a beta release, and once as a production release.

-To find out which versions and tags have been uploaded already, check the [package's versions page](https://www.npmjs.com/package/homebridge-panasonic-ac-platform?activeTab=versions).
+To find out which versions have already been uploaded and with what tags, check the [npm package's versions page](https://www.npmjs.com/package/homebridge-panasonic-ac-platform?activeTab=versions) and the existing [GitHub releases](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/releases).